open-keychain/open-keychain/OpenKeychain/src/main/res/raw/help_changelog.md

 [//]: # (NOTE: Please put every sentence in its own line, Transifex puts every line in its own translation field!)

+## 4.1

+  * Better detection of emails and other content when opened

 ## 4.0

   * Experimental support for Security Tokens over USB
   * Allow password changing of stripped keys

 ## 3.9